 What MAH’s Need to Know About Outsourcing

-However, it needs to be remembered that the MAH remains ultimately responsibility for the safety, quality and efficacy of the product over its lifetime.
+However, it needs to be remembered that the MAH remains ultimately responsible for the safety, quality, and efficacy of the product over its lifetime.

-In this article we consider the problems that might arise and the measures that you can take to prevent them from arising.
+In this article, our pharmaceutical regulatory affairs team considers the problems that might arise and the measures that you can take to prevent them from arising.

 Who Is The Marketing Authorisation Holder?

 Firstly, the MAH is the company or legal entity in whose name the Marketing Authorisation has been granted.
 It should be noted that the way in which a MAH is expected to interact with the registered manufacturing sites in a specific marketing authorisation is not clearly laid out in specific guidance.